 - $150 to $200 per hour — United States.

 Therefore, mobile app design services may cost $1,500 to $30,000, depending on design complexity and the developer’s hourly rate.
-Also, you should always allocate some budget for UX research, and user acceptance testing, however, let’s dwell on practice proven tips to successful UX/UX outsourcing in the following section.
+Also, you should always allocate some budget for UX research and user acceptance testing.
+However, let’s dwell on practice-proven tips for successful UX/UX outsourcing in the following section.

 Outsourcing the creation of your UI and UX doesn’t mean allowing the work to follow its course.
 You should (and you will be able to) participate in each stage of your project creation, so make sure to consider the Do’s and Don’ts practices below.